 The Seventh U.S. Circuit Court in Chicago later reversed Miller's death sentence, because he did not receive adequate defense.

-Miller than pleaded guilty to murder, criminal confinement, robbery and conspiracy to commit murder.
+Miller then pleaded guilty to murder, criminal confinement, robbery and conspiracy to commit murder.
 He was sentenced in 2001 to 138 years in prison.
-Miller, now 68, is currently serving his sentence at the Pendleton Correctional Facility.
+Miller, now 68, is currently serving his sentence at the Miami Correctional Facility.

 Wood pleaded guilty to murder and was sentenced to 60 years in prison.
-He is now 41 and currently being housed at the New Castle Correctional Facility.
-He could be released as soon as May 2017, according to the Indiana Department of Correction website.
+He was paroled in February 2017.
+He is supervised by the Indiana Department of Correction's Gary Parole District.

 TRUE CRIME: Sins of a Hobart wife